csye6225-002191647/iac-pulumi/README.md

 ## Deploying the Pulumi Stacks

-To create the VPC and associated resources using Pulumi, you can use the following instructions for each of the three stacks (dev, demo).
+To create the VPC and associated resources using Pulumi, you can use the following instructions for each of the two stacks (dev and demo).

 ### For the `dev` Stack